 In the spring of 1978, a year after Edward walked on the plane and out of my life, an engineer walked in at Nortec while I aligned wafers.
 I didn't flirt for his attention, didn't even notice him.
 He boldly approached and introduced himself unnoticed.

 I was bent over aligning.
 He interrupted me and asked.

 “Hi good looking.
 How, about lunch together at break?”

 Looking up from my microscope, I refocused and scanned him.
 His alignment pleased me.

 “I don’t eat cafeteria food.
 I bring my lunch.
 Cafeteria food’s bad.”

 “I know but I didn’t bring lunch.
 You can sit with me while you eat yours.
 I’m just asking for us to sit together.”

 “You’re pushy.
 I’m aligning now.
 Pick a seat.
-When I go to lunch, I’ll decide if I sit with you.”
+When I go to lunch, I’ll decide if I’ll sit with you.”

 I bent back down to align.
 He strode off, de-boldened.

 When I carried my lunch bag to the cafeteria, he was sitting alone at a far corner table.
-I sat across from him, opened my plastic lunch container and nibbled on the chicken I brought but didn’t look at him.
-He finally asked.
+I sat across from him, opened my plastic lunch container, nibbled on the chicken I brought but didn’t look at him.